Testing the coupling of dark radiations in light of the Hubble tension: Methodology

-In the subsequent panels of Figure~\ref{fig:pdf}, it becomes evident that free-streaming neutrinos play a vital role, constituting the majority of the dark radiations with a value of $R_\nu\approx 0.392$.
-Considering free-streaming neutrinos as a free parameter with a uniform prior strongly favors their existence over SIdr.
-Furthermore, in the second row, although a similar increase in $H_0$ is observed, the underlying mechanisms differ significantly.
-One mechanism involves interacting dark radiations, while the other is driven by the presence of additional relativistic radiations.
-Therefore, SIdr has been considered inadequate for resolving the Hubble tension, as it fails to offer a comprehensive solution.
-Additionally, a similar outcome can be achieved by introducing additional free-streaming radiations with an approximate value of $\Delta N_{\rm eff}\approx 0.22$.
+In the subsequent panels of Fig~\ref{fig:pdf1}, it becomes evident that \lzy{FSdr} plays a vital role, constituting the majority of the dark radiations with a value of $R_{\rm fs}\approx 0.392$, or equivalently $N_{\rm fs}=3.08$. \lzy{Considering $N_{\rm fs}$} as a free parameter with a uniform prior strongly favors their existence over SIdr,$\tilde N_{\rm si}=0.37$.
+Furthermore, we observe that in either case, the overall radiation species number is similar $N_{\rm eff}\approx3.45$.
+This leads to a higher and consistent $H_0\approx 70.2{\rm km/s/Mpc}$ estimation in both cases in Fig~\ref{fig:pdf2}, although the underlying mechanisms differ significantly.
+One is that the SIdr leads to an increase of $H_0$, but additional radiation is required to fix the amplitude and phase in high multipoles.
+On the other hand, when \lzy{FSdr} are considered, because of the prior from local $H_0$ measurement, the $N_{\rm eff}$ should be increased.
+Therefore, once $N_{\rm eff}>3.044$ is not allowed, SIdr is inadequate for resolving the Hubble tension, though the tension for now is reduced to $1.39\sigma$. \lzy{More importantly, a similar outcome is achieved by allowing additional FSdr; thus, the SIdr scenario thus has no advantage.}

-Both models predict the same value of $S_8$, providing support for the existence of tension in $S_8$.
-Notably, the best-fit value of $S_8$ is higher than that predicted by $\Lambda$CDM due to the increased physical matter density, as illustrated in Figure~\ref{fig:contour}.
+In Fig~\ref{fig:pdf2}, both models predict the same value of $S_8$, supporting the existence of tension in $S_8$.
+Notably, the best-fit value of $S_8$ is higher than what is predicted by $\Lambda$CDM, a common issue encountered by solutions to reduce the sound horizon.

-Figure~\ref{fig:contour} illustrates the contour plots for different parameters.
-We observe that $n_s$ and $A_s$ are the parameters mostly affected by $G_{\rm eff}$, while other parameters do not show obvious separated regions as expected in earlier paragraph.
-The significance of the strong interaction is smaller compared to the medium interaction in view of $A_s$ and $n_s$.
-Most parameters are consistent with $\Lambda$CDM predictions, except the physical abundance of dark matter $\Omega_c h^2$, which determines the equality epoch.
-The increase of $\omega_c$ is a result of the increasing in $\rm N_{\rm eff}$ as mentioned in \cite{dodelson2020modern}:
+The Fig~\ref{fig:contour} illustrates the contour plots for different parameters.
+We observe that $n_s$ and $A_s$ are the parameters mostly affected by $G_{\rm eff}$, while other parameters do not show obvious separated regions as expected in the earlier paragraph.
+The significance of the strong interaction is smaller compared to the medium interaction concerning $A_s$ and $n_s$.
+Most parameters are consistent with $\Lambda$CDM predictions, except for the physical abundance of dark matter $\Omega_c h^2$, which determines the equality epoch.
+The rise in $\omega_c$ is attributed to the increase in $\rm N_{\rm eff}$ as discussed in \cite{dodelson2020modern}:

 where $\Delta$ gives the difference compared to the value in $\Lambda$CDM.